Laf111/CEMU-Batch-Framework/README.md

 A lock file is used to allow only one instance of CEMU and to **avoid thread safe issues**.
 CEMU's return code is analyzed before backuping your saves in order to **avoid saves corruption if CEMU crashes**.

 BatchFw computes the current aspect ratio using your screen resolution (so it works on every display configuration setup, dual triple screen...) and creates resolution GFX packs for games with no GFX packs provided (which are automatically replaced by the official ones when they'll be available).
-It also creates FPS GFX packs to control the **speed emulation or increasing FPS** for games that allow it (V-Sync needs to be disabled).
+It also creates FPS GFX packs to control the **emulation's speed or increasing FPS** for games that allow it (V-Sync needs to be disabled).

 If you choose to let BatchFw complete your packs during the setup, it will creates the missing resolution presets for the current aspect ratio.